mindspore-ai/docs/docs/mindspore/programming_guide/source_en/debug_in_pynative_mode.md

     print(grad_output)
 ```

 The `grad_input` is the input gradient of the nn.Cell object, which corresponds to the output gradient of the next operator in the forward process.
 The `grad_output` is the output gradient of the nn.Cell object.
-Therefore, users can use register_backward interface to capture the input gradient and output gradient of the nn.Cell object.
+Therefore, users can use register_backward_hook interface to capture the input gradient and output gradient of the nn.Cell object.
 Users can customize the gradient operation in the hook function, such as printing gradient or returning a new output gradient.

 Example Code: